danilkiff/pq3.ru/content/posts/architectural-integrity/bias-aware.md

 ---
 date: '2017-06-01'
 title: 'Bias-aware prioritization framework'
+summary: 'Prioritization is often biased.
+Use bias checks, data integrity scoring, and time-delay to avoid noisy inputs and false signals in product decision-making.'
 ---

 Product teams often believe they’re making data-driven decisions.
 But most prioritization is shaped more by **bias** than by logic.